jakesteve28/posh-shell/README.md

 # posh shell readme

-"Pretty Ordinary Shell" runs commands using fork.
+posh runs commands using fork and execvp.

-Features of the shell will include:
+Features of the shell include:
-    Running commands in the background using & Redirection of program output and input using > and < Redirection of program output using pipes | .poshrc environment variables and shell config
+    Redirection of program output and input using > and < Redirection of program output using pipes | .poshrc environment variables and shell config
-    .posh_history command history and %histnumber command execution !history command
+    .posh_history command history and %histnumber command execution history command

-    jobs command
+TO RUN:
+    gcc shell.c -o shell
+    ./shell